-Bennett's Mill develops a foundation for student success at middle school through its Foundation Camp for rising 6th graders.
-During the course of the camp, students are provided with study skills, preview standards and are provided with other essential survival tips to best prepare for the transition from elementary to middle school.
-Eighth grade students also receive academic opportunities to take high school courses in a foreign language, math and physical science.
+6. If applicable, describe how the school will Bennett's Mill develops a foundation for student success at middle school implement strategies to facilitate effective through its Foundation Camp for rising 6th graders.
+During the course of the transitions for students from middle grades camp, students are provided with study skills, preview standards and are to high school and from high school to provided with other essential survival tips to best prepare for the transition postsecondary education from elementary to middle school.
+Eighth grade students also receive academic including:Coordination with institutions of opportunities to take high school courses in a foreign higher education, employers, and local language, math and physical science. partners; and Increased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.